 - 120Hz panel for super-fast refresh and 8ms response time

 - 645 nits (50% brighter than original), 10-bit colour

 The biggest sell for the original Razer Phone was its 120Hz panel.
-This refresh rate is double that of most phones, which delivers a silky smooth motion.
-Plus a bunch of games are designed to run at up to 120fps natively, meaning they appear much more fluid when paired with such a device.
+This refresh rate is double that of most phones, which delivers silky smooth motion.
+Plus a handful of games are designed to run at up to 120fps natively, meaning they appear much more fluid when paired with such a device.

-Performance: Flagship specs
+Performance: Sizzling specs (literally)